lacanoid/datalink/ROADMAP.md

 - incremental write functions so one can write big files without having to buffer everything
 - command line tool to backup linked files to/from another host
 - nfs server
-- implement automatic expiration in pg_datalinker for for insight
+- implement automatic expiration in pg_datalinker for for insight, etc...
+- forbid creating temporary files if no datalinker

 Advanced
 --------